JONSASSE/432-2018/assignments/hw5/README.md

 # Question 9 (15 points)

 Refit the model you fit in Question 4 but now, add in an additional predictor variable that indicates if the subject's race/Hispanic origin value is Non-Hispanic White (i.e. RIDRETH1 = 3), or not.
 Decide whether or not an interaction term between age and race/ethnicity is required (but do not consider other interaction terms or other types of non-linearity).
-Specify the logistic regression equation you wind up with.
+Specify the logistic regression equation you wind up fitting.